Paul Graupe

-Paul Graupe (born May 29, 1881, in Neutrebbin; died February 9, 1953, in Baden-Baden) was a German antiquarian bookseller and art dealer.
+Paul Graupe (May 29, 1881, in Neutrebbin – February 9, 1953, in Baden-Baden) was a German antiquarian bookseller and art dealer.

 Early life

 Paul Graupe was born in 1881 into a Jewish family in Neutrebbin, Germany.
 He attended grammar school and apprenticed as a bookseller in Posen in the firm of Joseph Jolowicz.
 He then worked for Gustav Fock in Leipzig, Jacques Rosenthal in Munich, Martin Breslauer in Berlin, Lipsius & Tischer in Kiel and Friedrich Cohen in Bonn.

 Graupe founded an antiquarian bookshop under his name in Berlin by 1902.
 Graupe was exempt from military service as an ineligible person in the First World War.
 In 1916 he held his first book auction in Berlin, and in 1917 he auctioned off the library of the late publisher and co-founder of Insel-Verlag Alfred Walter Heymel, including dedication copies of Rainer Maria Rilke.